2024-25 Academic Catalog

 All students should consult with their assigned departmental advisor who will review and approve course schedules and provide information and answer questions regarding progress toward degree, career opportunities, and campus resources.

 Computer Requirements: The College of Agriculture and Life Sciences requires all entering freshmen and transfer students to own or lease a personal computer.
-This college-wide requirement is a proactive measure to insure that students will develop the computer skills necessary for success in agriculture and life sciences professions.
-CALS requirements match the requirements for MSU (http://www.its.msstate.edu/support/desktop/specsstudent/) except for Landscape Architecture students and Human Sciences students.
+This College-wide requirement is a proactive measure to ensure that students will develop the computer skills necessary for success in agricultural and life sciences professions.
+CALS requirements can be found here: https://servicedesk.msstate.edu/TDClient/45/Portal/KB/ArticleDet?ID=1195 except for Landscape Architecture students .
 Please see departmental websites for specific requirements for those programs.

 Pre-Professional Programs: The College of Agriculture and Life Sciences offers a number of programs of study that lead to professional and graduate degree programs including: